 The Internet Movie Database is owned by Amazon, and has become a staple in the entertainment community.
 It is built on a huge database of every movie and television show, along with all the people and companies that worked on them.
-As of 2020, there were 6.5 million movie and television titles listed.
-There were 10.4 million names listed.
+As of July 2023, there were 15.2 million movie, television, and podcast titles listed.
+There were 12.5 million names listed.
 Information can be added by anyone (remember that – ANYONE) and it is not guaranteed to be accurate.
 In other words, we’re talking about quantity, not quality.

 But it wasn’t always this huge.
 IMDb started out being a fan site and nothing more.
 This is important for actors to keep in mind, because IMDb is still very much fan-oriented.
 We may see a career benefit, but it is primarily designed for the public, not for industry insiders.

 IMDB was started by a guy named Cole Needham in his bedroom in the UK.
 He and his friends started the site back in 1989, as all volunteers.
 Here is a little about Cole Needham.

 This KTLA news report about IMDB (3:00 on Youtube) is a great introduction to the site, IMDbPro, and how it works with Wikipedia